 See Oahu’s Best Falls

 There is a lot to see and discover when you take a trip to Oahu.
 If you love nature and the outdoors, why not hike to one waterfall or two or more?
-Admire the nature scenes, lush forests, and crystal clear pools when you visit some of Oahu’s best falls.
+Admire nature scenes, lush forests, and crystal-clear pools when you visit some of Oahu’s best falls.